githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc003/README.md

 then what is computed is the product of these numbers (as long as the initial value of `r0` is properly changed to 1).

+## Streamizing a Recursive Function

+This example (tally001) demonstrates a CPS-based streamization of a recursive (but not tail-recursive) function.

-## Streamizing an Iterative Loop
+## Streamizing a Tail-Recursive Function

+A tail-recursive function corresponds to an iterative loop.
 In the paper "Why Functional Programming Matters" by John Hughes, which can be readily found on-line, an example of using the Newton-Raphson method for computing square roots is given (in Section 4.1).
 In `bsrch000.dats`, an example of using binary search to find the square root of 2 is given.
 This example is of the same programming style as is advocated in the paper by Hughes, though its implementation is much superior due to the use of a linear stream (which is similar but different from the kind of _functional_ streams supported in the Haskell programming language).
 Alas!
 It is truly a pity that Haskell formed too early to allow it to be greatly influenced by _linear_ lazy evaluation.

 Happy ATS programming!